HarshGundecha/cheatsheet_and_doc/todo/tweeter-system-design.md

   - integration
   - load
 - spring cloud
-- functional programming
+- *functional programming*
 - universal exception handling
-- DTO or DAO
+- *DTO or DAO*
   - try.of by using functionalprogramming
 - lambda, streams and filters
-- reactive programming ?, rxJava ?
+- *reactive programming ?, rxJava ?*
 - prefer webclient instead of restteamplate
 - lombok with builders
+- inter service communication auth or no auth ?
+- public facing MS or coordinator MS that talks to others ?

 ### other tech